 The issue of incomplete or inaccurate data is a tremendous challenge.
 When utilizing manually populated paper forms, any question can be skipped — with the form then rendered unreadable and invalid.
 Patients must complete a large number of forms, especially if more than one joint arthroplasty is being evaluated, which increases the magnitude of this problem.
 The TJA population also has many older patients who may not understand questions clearly, have difficulty filling out forms, or who are slow to make decisions in a rushed office environment.
-To compound the problem, incomplete forms can result from office staff error as well.
+To compound the problem, incomplete forms can result from office staff errors as well.
 Incomplete forms have been estimated to be a result of a patient error 85% of the time, and staff error 15% of the time.

 A barrier to data collection can also be the number of surgeons reporting.
-This has been a major challenge for the Canadian total joint registry, with only 70% of Canadian orthopaedic surgeons participating in the Canadian joint registry, and <50% of total hip and total knee replacements being captured by the data.
+This has been a major challenge for the Canadian total joint registry, with only 70% of Canadian orthopedic surgeons participating in the Canadian joint registry, and <50% of total hip and total knee replacements being captured by the data.
 Another example of the challenge of gaining participation was highlighted in an article in The New York Times titled “A Call for a Warning System on Artificial Joints”.
 A pilot registry was attempted in Virginia by Dr. William Jiranek that resulted in only six of the estimated 200 doctors performing joint replacements in the state who actually participated.

 PRO Application to Registry

-The development and implementation software to assist in the collection of patient reported outcome (PRO) measures may be the only scalable way to gather this information in an inexpensive and unburdensome way.
+The development and implementation of software to assist in the collection of patient-reported outcome (PRO) measures may be the only scalable way to gather this information in an inexpensive and unburdensome way.
 A recent meta-analysis found that the psychometric properties between electronic and paper-and-pencil methods for delivering PROs are equivalent.
 While there is only a small collection of literature on the implementation of electronic PROs within orthopedics, this remains extremely promising.

-Registry data can be potentially flawed in numerous ways, but the primary concern remains the inconsistent follow-up.
-Utilization of PRO measures can provide a degree of consistency for joint replacement registry data.
+Registry data can be potentially flawed in numerous ways, but the primary concern remains inconsistent follow-up.
+The utilization of PRO measures can provide a degree of consistency for joint replacement registry data.
 Electronic means of PRO data capture in orthopedics are an excellent fit because the patient can avoid a clinic visit, which enables patients to be followed across geographic areas.
 Enabling patients to enter outcome data remotely makes the collection of data more feasible, and reduces associated costs through reductions in human resource consumption.
-Electronic outcome reporting also provides the opportunity for patients to answer outcome questionnaires at various intervals, and provides high integrity data that was previously unattainable when patients moved or sought out care with another provider.
+Electronic outcome reporting also provides the opportunity for patients to answer outcome questionnaires at various intervals and provides high integrity data that was previously unattainable when patients moved or sought out care with another provider.

 Should patient-reported outcomes be included in a US national joint registry?